 How do buyer personas help sales?

 Sales team members can identify a prospect's challenges more quickly through the use of personas.
 Before they even pick up the phone, a sales person can have a vision of how to direct their questions.
-By asking the right questions, the salesperson can quickly identify the solution to address the prospect's challenge(s) and shorten the buying process.
+By asking the right questions, the salesperson can quickly identify the solution to address the prospect's challenge(s), move them more quickly through deal stages, and shorten the buying process.

 How do buyer personas help customer service?